L0jk4/paint_nosolid/README.md

  Automatic save and load are implemented by Claude, which I haven't really checked yet.
 The plugin utilises `m_iHammerID` for entities and `m_nHitbox` (index) for static props, which should be persistent across map loads.

 ## TODO
-- For static props highlighting make a single dynamic prop.
-When highlighting send dynamic prop's model, origin, size*1.01, color via `sendproxy` to the client and make it flicker via `SetTransmit`. (waiting for Mikusch to publish his `SendProxy`)
+- For static props highlighting make a single dynamic prop to mimic them.
+When highlighting send dynamic prop's model, origin, size*1.01, color via `sendproxy` to the client and make it flicker via `SetTransmit` or color change. (waiting for Mikusch to publish his `SendProxy`)

 ## Open questions